tkeith/sunlight/README.md

 - `stop` - stop the application
 - `cli` - run a Javascript REPL environment
 - `deploy` - deploy to a remote server
+- `install` - install the application by setting up a systemd service
 - `fg-remote` - deploy to a remote server and show the logs in the foreground

 ## Configuration options